 - This event has passed.

-“Eclectic” opening reception Sept.
-26, 5-7pm- A group exhibition curated by John Tobin
+“Eclectic” Through Nov.
+6th- A group exhibition curated by John Tobin

 Eclectic aptly describes the individual styles celebrated in this exhibition of 6 Hampton Roads, Virginia artists exploring a variety of mediums and making individual statements through innovative expression.
 Some of Tidewater’s best artistic approaches to design and color in painting, drawing, printmaking, sculpture, assemblage, stained glass and collage are represented.